 By adopting a hybrid software-as-a-service (SaaS) solution to aggregate real-time and historical data from its six water treatment plants, Gwinnett County DWR made it easy for operators to access data when and where they needed it.
-The hybrid SaaS approach Gwinnett County DWR took offers flexibility for system expansion as the county continues to grow, and has given operators new degrees of access to data, helping to optimize its operations, resulting in water and cost savings - a result that's good for the organization and the planet.
+The hybrid SaaS approach Gwinnett County DWR took offers flexibility for system expansion as the county continues to grow.
+It has given operators more comprehensive access to data, helping to optimize its operations.
+The end result is both water and cost savings - a result that's good for the organization and the planet.